Art-Sells/Arells/README.md

 # [Arells](https://arells.com)
 ## Never lose money selling cryptocurrencies.

-### Problem:
-Bear markets destroy lots of financial value.
+Arells exists because it believes ***it's wrong for investors to lose money selling their cryptocurrencies, especially during Bear Markets.***

 ### Solution:
-Arells: A cryptocurrency marketplace that helps render bear markets obsolete.
+A cryptocurrency marketplace that helps render bear markets obsolete.
 Arells is working on achieving this through an innovation called **Holding Price** which limits the erasure of a token's value from selling pressure.

 #### Holding Price:
 Holding Price is a market system which holds the price of a token as it loses value.